What Is Covert Narcissistic Abuse? Gaslighting, Manipulation, And Intimidation

 Gaslighting is a term derived from a 1938 play, titled “Gas Light.”
 In the play, the main character’s husband systematically attempts to convince her she is losing her mind to cover his scheming and crimes.
 His offenses against his wife include isolating her from contact with others and support, hiding items about the house that she has set down and claiming she has lost them, humiliating his wife by flirting with his maid openly, and claiming his wife has done things he has done himself.
 All of these tactics are examples of what gaslighting is.
 In short: gaslighting is the attempt to destabilize someone’s sense of reality.

 Gaslighting And Covert Narcissists

-Gaslighting and Narcissistic Personality Disorder seem to go hand in hand.
+Gaslighting and narcissistic personality disorder seem to go hand in hand.
 Because much of what a narcissist does is preserving a sense of superiority, narcissists often rely upon gaslighting to encourage others to doubt their perception of narcissism and its accompanying behaviors.
 For instance, covert narcissists might offer a backhanded compliment, such as, “I wish I could sit around and do nothing.
 I envy your ability to relax.”
-When called out on the inappropriate nature of the comment, they might claim, “I didn’t mean it like that!” or “I was just trying to compliment you-why are you so hostile toward me?”
-This turns the victim of the behavior on their head and makes them feel as though they are at fault.
+When called out on the inappropriate nature of the comment, they might claim, “I didn’t mean it like that!” or “I was just trying to compliment you.
+Why are you so hostile toward me?”
+This turns the individualon their head and makes them feel as though they are at fault.

 How Covert Narcissists Use Manipulation